jeremyjgo/My_repo/blablacar/python/readme.md

 General Observations:

+No additional action are needed to execute the code.
+The files can be uploaded as they are to the code-base and the DAG to a Airflow.
+It just needs to be turned on so that the CRON scheduling is enabled.

 During the case study, I tried to use Object Oriented Programming as much as possible, so that it could (theoratically) be added to a more complex production environnement.